biocuration/isb-website/wp-content/plugins/simple-share-buttons-adder/readme.txt

 == Description ==

 The Simple Share Buttons Adder does exactly what it says – adds share buttons to all of your posts and pages, simply.

+The new “Modern Share Buttons” tab are CSS-based settings which allow you more flexibility when it comes to customizing your Share Buttons, Icon and Icon Hover colors!
+You have the option to use our predefined CSS themes or your own custom CSS.

 This plugin has a dedicated website!
 Check out <a href="https://simplesharebuttons.com" target="_blank">simplesharebuttons.com</a>